Adversary Proceeding: A lawsuit arising in or related to a bankruptcy case that is commenced by filing a complaint with the court.

 Executory Contract or Lease: Generally includes contracts or leases under which both parties to the agreement have duties remaining to be performed.
 (If a contract or lease is executory, a debtor may assume it or reject it.)

 Exemptions, Exempt Property: Certain property owned by an individual debtor that the Bankruptcy Code or applicable state law permits the debtor to keep from unsecured creditors.
 For example, in some states, the debtor may be able to exempt all or a portion of the equity in the debtor’s primary residence (homestead exemption), or some or all “tools of the trade” used by the debtor to make a living (i.e., auto tools for an auto mechanic or dental tools for a dentist).
 The availability and amount of property the debtor may exempt depends on the state the debtor lives in.

 Fraudulent Transfer: A transfer of a debtor’s property made with intent to defraud or for which the debtor receives less than the transferred property’s value.

 Fresh Start: The characterization of a debtor’s status after bankruptcy, i.e., free of most debts.
 (Giving debtors a fresh start is one purpose of the Bankruptcy Code.)

-Insider (of an Individual Debtor): Any relative of the debtor or of a general partner of the debtor; partnership in which the debtor is a general partner; general partner of the debtor; or a corporation of which the debtor is a director, officer, or person in control.
+Insider (of an Individual Debtor): Any relative of the debtor or of a general partner of the debtor; a partnership in which the debtor is a general partner; a general partner of the debtor; or a corporation of which the debtor is a director, officer, or person in control.